To learn more about helmet safety, visit the NOCSAE website.

 Many reconditioners, coaches, and others recommend every helmet that gets used gets recertified and reconditioned after every season.

 Many manufacturers have set the reconditioning cycle at every two years.
-After every second season, the helmet needs to be recertified and reconditioned again, by an authorized reconditioner/recertifier—there are 23 which belong to the National Athletic Equipment Reconditioners Association—NAERA.
+After every second season, the helmet needs to be recertified and reconditioned again, by an authorized reconditioner/recertifier—there are over twenty which belong to the National Athletic Equipment Reconditioners Association—NAERA.